FBI searches Pence's Indiana home in classified docs probe

-WASHINGTON (AP) — The FBI searched former Vice President Mike Pence 's Indiana home on Friday as part of the federal probe into classified records, according to two people familiar with the law enforcement action.
+WASHINGTON (AP) — The FBI searched former Vice President Mike Pence 's Indiana home on Friday for possible classified records, following the discovery by his lawyers last month of sensitive government documents there, according to two people familiar with the action.

-The search followed the discovery last month of documents with classified markings by attorneys at the residence.
+The search, described as consensual after negotiations between Pence's representatives and the Justice Department, comes as he has been subpoenaed in a separate investigation into efforts by former President Donald Trump to overturn the 2020 election and as Pence contemplates a Republican bid for the White House in 2024.

-Pence is the latest in a string of former top U.S. officials who have been found in possession of sensitive records after leaving the White House — including former President Donald Trump and former Vice President, now President, Joe Biden.
+Pence is now the third current or former top U.S. official, joining Trump and President Joe Biden, to have their homes scoured by FBI agents for classified records.
+The willingness of Pence and Biden to permit the FBI to search their homes, and to present themselves as fully cooperative, reflects a desire by both to avoid the drama that enveloped Trump last year and resulted in the Justice Department having to get a warrant to inspect his Florida property.

 The FBI had already taken possession of what Pence's lawyer previously described as a "small number of documents" that had been "inadvertently boxed and transported" to Pence's Indiana home at the end of the Trump administration.